 Instructions

-- Center: Make a magic ring or chain 4 and join it into a ring with sl st. Into this central ring, chain 1, work 8 sc.
-Join with sl st. (8 stitches).
+- Center: Make a magic ring or chain 4 and join it into a ring with slip stitch.
+Into this central ring, chain 1, work 8 single crochets.
+Join with slip stitch.
+(8 stitches).
 Cut yarn and fasten off.

 - Attach petal color.
-Ch3.* Yarn over, insert hook into next st, draw up a loop.
+Chain 3.* Yarn over, insert hook into next stitch, draw up a loop.
 YO, and pull through the first 2 loops on the hook.
 Repeat from * twice more into the same stitch.
 YO, then pull through all 4 loops on the hook.
-(1 cluster) Ch2.
+(1 cluster) Chain 2.

 - Border of Daisy Granny Square: In any chain space, attach the background color.
 Chain 5.
 3 dc in the same space.
 Make 3 hdc in the next ch space. *(Make 3 dc, ch2, 3 dc) in next space.
 3 hdc in the next space.
 Repeat from * 2 more times.
 Make 2 dc in the first corner.
 Join round using slip stitch into 3rd chain of the starting chain.
 Slip stitch into the chain space.
 Cut yarn and fasten off.